-I have said it once, and I will say it again for emphasis: Utilizing any poison for mammalian pest control is extremely risky business.
-The chances that stray dogs or cats, or pets belonging to you, your family or neighbors, will be attracted to and get into the very same bait are extremely high.
+I have said it once, and I will say it again for emphasis: Utilizing any poison for mammalian pest control is an extremely risky business.
+The chances that stray dogs or cats, or pets belonging to you, your family, or neighbors, will be attracted to and get into the very same bait are extremely high.

 If you are not willing to live with the consequences of accidentally killing other wildlife or a domestic animal then you should not employ poison at all.

 Keep in mind that a non-target animal might fall victim to poison by praying upon the targeted animal or its carcass.
 It can be difficult to accurately assess just how much collateral damage can result from even a single poisoning.

 Of even greater concern, poisoned baits often appear colorful and have interesting shapes, two characteristics that appeal to children.